chadagreene/ice-shelf-geometry/README.md

 ## Citation
 The data and code in this repository all go along with a manuscript that is currently in review.
 If you use this data, please get in touch with me or check back here for the latest citation information.

+## Acknowledgments
+This work was supported by the NASA Postdoctoral Program and the [NASA MEaSUREs ITS\_LIVE ](https://its-live.jpl.nasa.gov/)project.